I bought my first yoga mat in college. Okay fine, my mom bought it for me.

 Through the years, I’ve tried a bunch of different mats.
 Honestly, if you’re a beginner, I wouldn’t be too concerned with spending all of your money.
-But not just on any ol’ mat.
+But don’t just pick up an any ol’ mat.
 Mats are obviously very important to yoga practices.
 Of course, you can really do yoga anywhere and on every surface, but there’s something oddly special about stepping onto a mat you love.

-While I cannot speak to this personally, this mat has gotten some good reviews (but also some not good reviews).
+While I cannot speak to this personally, this mat has gotten some good reviews.
 Honestly, you get what you pay for though.
 I’ve been reading that you get a few months of good use out of this mat.
 It’s a thicker mat, which is great for spine, knee, and hand/wrist/elbow support.
 This mat also comes with a free mat strap!

 Price: Start around $21, and goes up based on premium styles

 My very first yoga mat was from Gaiam.
 I signed up for a 3-credit course in college because I really wanted to learn the practice.
 This mat was the one that got me through a year or so of my beginner practice.
 For the cheaper options, I do find they are a little less supportive (I like a medium-thickness with my mats).
 I know their mats have good non-slip surfaces, and also come with a lifetime guarantee.
 Bonus points for being made with sustainable materials (latex free, no harmful phthalates).